git-bug/git-bug/doc/md/git-bug_status_open.md

 ## git-bug status open

-Mark the bug as open
+Mark a bug as open

 ### Synopsis

-Mark the bug as open
+Mark a bug as open

 ```
 git-bug status open [<id>] [flags]